Equanimity: The Buddhist Philosophy For Cultivating Wisdom and Compassion

 Suffering.
 It is an inherent part of life and none of us can deny the reality of its existence.
 In Buddhism, suffering has a cause and an end.

-Most core principles in Buddhism are based on the existence of suffering and how we can free ourselves from it.
 There are many ways mentioned by Gautama Buddha that can allow us to accept and end suffering.
-And one of them is equanimity, the fourth kind of love.
+And one of the tenets of Buddhist philosophy is equanimity, the fourth kind of love.

-Equanimity in Buddhism allows you to connect with and accept suffering without getting attached or consumed by it.
+Equanimity in Buddhism allows you to connect with and accept suffering without getting attached to or consumed by it.
 It is based on the experience of acceptance and letting go.

-โ€œEquanimity is the hallmark of spirituality.
-It is neither chasing nor avoiding but just being in the middle.โ€ – Amit Ray
+“Equanimity is the hallmark of spirituality.
+It is neither chasing nor avoiding but just being in the middle.” – Amit Ray

-Our world is changing constantly.
-We never know when and how our lives may flip upside down.
-We donโ€™t know when we might lose a loved one, develop a terminal illness, lose our jobs, experience an accident or some random mishap.
 Likewise, we cannot predict whether we will overcome an unpredictable setback and how we will get our life back on track.
 But we always seem to find a way.
 Most of us overcome even the worst times and manage to rebuild our lives once again.

 Read The Four Aspects of True Love by Thich Nhat Hahn

-So it is crucial that we keep our mind, heart and spirit strong and not react instinctively.
-That we donโ€™t get attached to the suffering.
-That we donโ€™t cling to the pain.
-Instead, what we need to do is practice love, kindness, compassion, joy and equanimity or even-mindedness to face the various waves of change without getting drowned.
+That we don’t cling to the pain.
+Instead, according to Buddhist philosophy, what we need to do is practice love, kindness, compassion, joy, and equanimity or even-mindedness to face the various waves of change without getting drowned.

 equanimity